 However, no congestion issues are noted, and TM will only be in place at night (when traffic flows will be at a minimum) on a rolling programme.
-Pedestrians and NMUs will also not be impacted.
+Pedestrians and other NMUs will be accommodated within TM arrangements (if required), the proximity of road space suggests that NMUs will have a degree of tolerance to noise and disturbance, and works will be undertaken at night when it is likely that footfall will be low.
 In addition, the proximity of road space suggests that residents will have a degree of tolerance to noise and disturbance.